 - UNIQLO Extra Fine Merino Wool Crewneck – $49.90

-Pros: The foundation.
+Pros: The foundation, even though some would say a V-neck should be the first style mentioned (we’ll get to v-necks).
 Super versatile.
 As classic as it gets.
 Can be dressed up or down.
 Widely available at numerous price points, from cheap to pricey, in tons of different fabrics (from cotton to cashmere).
 Different styles of knit, from slim and smooth to chunky cable, can totally change the look and feel of the sweater.

 Cons: Can be tough to dress way up, since layering over a dress shirt can sometimes look a little restricted.
 Not always.
 Just sometimes.
 Not everyone likes a crewneck depending on the fabric (if you find wool itchy).
 It’s a pullover, so taking it on/off for layering purposes & temperature regulation can leave you with crazy “I just took my sweater off” hair.